nextcloud/documentation/developer_manual/app/tutorial.rst

 .. sectionauthor:: Bernhard Posselt <dev@bernhard-posselt.com>

 This tutorial will outline how to create a very simple notes app.
+The finished app is available on `GitHub <https://github.com/owncloud/tutorial#tutorial>`_.

 Setup